By Matt Watson

 Pathways to Possible focuses on access and retention.
 On the access side, MSU Denver plans to provide concurrent-enrollment opportunities so underserved students can earn college credit while still in high school, said Nahum Kisner, director of student support and retention.
 From there, the first group of 285 students will be identified and admitted to MSU Denver.

-Retention initiatives to keep that group in college kick in even before students begin their first year, she said.
+Retention initiatives to keep that group in college kick in even before students begin their first year, he said.
 Programs will help students make the transition from high school to college, including a summer bridge program of internships, and then help them through college and prepare for a career.

 The students will also receive a $500 stipend each fall and spring semester, student employment opportunities, wraparound academic support and career coaching, Kisner said.

 “I talked to a school principal about this, and I think if she could have, she would have jumped through the phone and hugged me when she heard this.
-This is something that she really knows is going to help her students,” she said.
+This is something that she really knows is going to help her students,” he said.

 The University identified possible partner high schools in northeast Colorado and Denver where it will subsidize concurrent enrollment, establish peer mentoring and recruit students into a cohort that will receive advising, financial help and career opportunities, said Will Simpkins, MSU Denver vice president for Student Affairs.
 Conversations with schools in rural communities and Denver Public Schools are ongoing, and include schools the University already has concurrent enrollment partnerships with, such as Abraham Lincoln High School.